How Vendor Management Risks Erode NOI: What CFOs Need to Know

 Why Vendor Risk Remains Invisible in Financial Reporting

 Vendor risk rarely appears as a discrete financial line item.
-Instead, it is distributed across maintenance overruns, legal exposure, delays, and rework.
-This fragmentation makes it difficult to isolate, but highly impactful to NOI at scale, especially when evaluating how vendor risk impacts NOI over time across a portfolio.
+Instead, it is distributed across maintenance overruns, legal exposure, delays, and rework, fragmented in ways that make it difficult to isolate but highly impactful at portfolio scale.

 The Hidden Cost of Compliance Failures